 You’re likely already freaking out wondering what razor you should be buying in the first place.
+Razors for black men, razors for men with thinning hair and razors for men with coarse hair are all very different.
 Luckily, we’ve gone through everything and helped get you the best razor for shaving your head.
-But if you already have one you got, don’t fret -- It’ll likely work just fine and you can always shop around for the ones you like best when you get more into this.
+But if you already have one you got, don’t fret -- It’ll likely work just fine and you can always shop around for the ones you like best, especially razors that prevent ingrown hair.

 Now that you have your razor blade and handle, it’s a matter of finding a good shaving cream or shaving soap.
 You can always stick to the typical shaving cream you’ve used and you’ll be just fine but we’ve also done the homework and picked out some of the best shaving creams on the market for you too.

 If you want to get fancy, go old-school barber style and bust out some shaving soap, a shaving brush and work up your own lather, you certainly can.
 We’ve broken down the best specific shaving soaps that are easy to get into a rich, thick lather, offer a good scent and have moisturizers built in to keep you looking fresh and bump-free.

 The key here is all of your stuff should be in good working order.
 Your handle should be firm, not coming apart and sturdy in your hand.
 Your blade should be sharp . . . seriously sharp.
 If you’re not sure if your blade is still good, put on another one.
 A dull blade is the quickest way to hurt yourself and will give you a crappy shave automatically.